intersystems-community/hackathon-kit/README.md

     source ./iris-env/bin/activate
     ```

-4. Install packages for all demos:
+4. Install packages for all demos -- *Note*: This command might take a while to run (as it freezes for some time which looks like its stuck):
     ```Shell
     pip install -r requirements.txt
     ```